valkey-io/valkey-io.github.io/content/authors/madolson.md

 ---

 Maddelyn Olson is a software engineer at AWS and a member of the Valkey Technical Steering Committee.
-When she is not busy writing databases, she enjoys hiking serene nature of the pacific northwest.
+When she is not busy writing databases, she enjoys hiking the serene nature of the pacific northwest.